WJSoftware/dr-fetch/README.md

 When the button is clicked, the download is started.
 The custom processor simply creates the new instance of the `DownloadProgress` class.
 Svelte's reactivity system takes care of the rest, effectively bringing the progress element to life as the download progresses.

+### I want fancier!

+Ok, more features are incoming, but if you feel you definitely need more, remember that `DrFetch` is a class.
+You can always extend it as per JavaScript's own rules.